 The BVergG does not apply when the special provisions of the BVergGVS prevail.
 The latter provides special rules for defence and security procurement.
-It covers the supply of military or sensitive equipment, including any parts, components or subassemblies thereof.
-Moreover, the BVergGVS regulates works, supplies and services directly related to the aforementioned equipment, and works and services for special military purposes, or sensitive works and sensitive services.
-However, neither the BVergG nor the BVergGVS are applicable to public contracts when they come under the exemption pursuant to Article 346(1)(a) of the TFEU.
-Pursuant thereto, EU countries may not be obliged to provide information whose disclosure is, in their opinion, contrary to its vital security interests.
+It covers the supply of military or sensitive equipment, including any parts, components or sub-assemblies thereof.
+Moreover, the BVergGVS regulates works, supplies and services directly related to the equipment as well as works and services for special military purposes or sensitive works and sensitive services.
+However, neither the BVergG nor the BVergGVS are applicable to public contracts when they come under the exemption pursuant to Article 346(1)(a) of the Treaty on the Functioning of the European Union (TFEU).
+Pursuant thereto, EU countries may not be obliged to provide information the disclosure of which is, in their opinion, contrary to vital security interests.
 Austria has exercised this exemption right in Section 9, Subparagraph 4 of the BVergG and Section 9, Paragraph 1, Subparagraph 1 of the BVergGVS.

-Pursuant to the respective Commission Delegated Regulations (EU) on the application thresholds for the procedures for the award of contracts,3 new application thresholds for the procedures for the awards of contracts do apply as of 1 January 2020.
-The thresholds have been lowered insignificantly as follows:
+Pursuant to the applicable Commission Delegated Regulations on the application thresholds for the procedures for the award of contracts, new application thresholds for the procedures for the awards of contracts apply as of 1 January 2022.
+The thresholds have been raised as follows.